 If you have other income during a tax year then running a director’s salary may not be the most tax efficient option for you.
-If the other income has breached the thresholds, it may be better to just take dividends from your company to avoid the NI.
+There are a few actions you might consider.

 If other income is then below the thresholds, the difference can be calculated and put through as salary so all allowances are used.